Tuufless/FFXIV-Elemental-Raid-Macros/_elemental/dsr/06_double_dragons.en.md

   <tr>
     <td>
       <p><b>2.</b> The second set of eyes spawn.</p>
-      <p>Move to the North or South corner, whichever is further from the
+      <p>Move towards the North or South corner, whichever is further from the
-      second set of eyes.</p>
+      second set of eyes.
+However, don't go <em>all</em> the way to the corner.</p>
       <p><em>(In this example, moving South to the SW corner puts the party the
       furthest away from the second set of Eyes that spawned NE.)</em></p>
     </td>